-"Receiver" would mean the part of a rifle, shotgun, or projectile weapon other than a handgun, or variants thereof, that provides housing or a structure for the primary component designed to block or seal the breech prior to initiation of the firing sequence, even if pins or other attachments are required to connect such component to the housing or structure.
+"Receiver" would mean the part of a rifle, shotgun, or projectile weapon other than a handgun, or variants thereof, that provides housing or a structure for the primary component designed to block or seal the breech before initiation of the firing sequence, even if pins or other attachments are required to connect that component to the housing or structure.
+The bill specifies that any part of a rifle, shotgun, or projectile weapon other than a handgun that was identified with an importer's or manufacturer's serial number would be presumed, absent an official determination by the Director of the Bureau of Alcohol, Tobacco, Firearms, and Explosives or other reliable evidence to the contrary, to be the receiver of the rifle, shotgun, or projectile weapon other than a handgun.